 Sponsor or attend one of our African Family Night fundraisers.
 Twice a year, in March and November, families of Westminster and the local African community gather for a free night of games, music, speakers and lots of very good food.
-The next African Family Night will take place in November 2018.
-View pictures from our 2017 African Spring Dinner.
+The next African Spring Dinner will take place in March 2020.
+View a video from the 2019 African Family Night.

 At Westminster Presbyterian, we are passionate about serving our neighbors both near and far.

 Our mission is simple: partnering with and empowering current and future leaders to rebuild and lead their local communities.

 To accomplish this mission, we're dedicated to supporting two schools, one in Liberia and one in Ghana.
 Ensuring these boys and girls have a stable and supportive education is vital for the stability of both these countries.

 Hope Mission School, in Paynesville, Liberia is the only school within five miles walking distance for many children.
 Through education, the school empowers almost 300 students, including 11 Ebola orphans residing on the campus.
 These 11 Ebola orphans are fully supported by Westminster.

 WPC partners with local leaders, NGOs, foundations and Liberians living in the States to assist this overcrowded school.
 The partners share in the desire to see Liberia build itself back from civil war and the Ebola crisis.

 WPC and its partners helped build classrooms, a well for clean drinking water, six latrines and a hand-washing station.
 In addition, Westminster funds scholarships for students and provides textbooks, teaching supplies and other items for the school.
 Efforts to alleviate the overcrowding continue.
 Our last WPC delegation visited the school in May 2016.